How to Obtain Silver Coins and Rounds in Short Supply

 - Premiums would rise across the board – from scrap jewelry to American Eagles.
 Not only will smaller fabricated products be in short supply, investors and manufacturers will both be bidding aggressively for silver in raw form, including exchange-sized bars.

 - Exchange-sized bars would be hard to find for immediate delivery.
 The COMEX and other futures exchanges would impose cash settlements on contract holders.
 Traders would be confronted head-on with a very unpleasant reality when they suddenly decide to stand for delivery.
-There are 100 times more paper ounces than physical silver bars to back them.
+There are 100 times more paper ounces than physical silver ingots for sale to back them.
 Holders of futures contracts on precious metals would wind up with cash instead of the metal they would much prefer.

 - Bullion dealers would stop locking prices in advance of your payment on orders.
 If they can no longer be certain of wholesale premiums and/or minting charges for replacement inventory, they will be reluctant to set a price with customers up front.
 And, if they aren’t certain when inventory will arrive, many will stop accepting orders for a product altogether.